erg55/Simon-lab-workshop/README.md

 cat will print out the contents of an unzipped file.

+du, disk utility, will tell you the size of a file.

 touch will create a blank text document of the name you give it.

 nano will allow you to edit or create a text document based on the name you give.

 pwd will print your current working directory.

+EASTER EGG

 Let's do something so we barely every have to use that command.
 Go up one folder to your home directory:
 ```